 PRIMARY DUTIES AND RESPONSIBILITIES:

-Assist staff with the development and coordination of special events.
+Assist directors with the development and coordination of special events.

-Provide assistance in the management and coordination of donor stewardship efforts, such as tracking communications with donors, donor recognition signage, and publications (i.e. honor rolls).
+Actively manage and coordinate special donor stewardship efforts, such as tracking communications with donors, donor recognition signage, and publications (i.e. honor rolls).

 This position is full-time and works approximately 37.5 hours per week.
 This is a time-limited position of up to one year.